Would love your thoughts, please comment at the end of the post!

 Tips to Beat Hunger Pains

-- Certain healthy carbohydrates should also be included in the diet, apart from the regular focus on proteins.
-Greek yogurt, blended bean soup, and cottage cheese are great options.
+- Greek yogurt, blended bean soup, cottage cheese are great options.

-- One of our clients suggests following the emotional release technique which involves tapping on pressure points in order to release emotions.
-This can be helpful as emotional eating is one reason why we tend to eat more than what is required.
+- Follow the emotional release technique which involves tapping on pressure points in order to release emotions.

 While most people don’t want to feel hungry, those “pains” are actually beneficial from the beginning and help you to start that mindful eating approach immediately after bariatric surgery.